China says APEC pollution curbs not being implemented

 It said one coking firm in the central province of Henan failed to install mandatory real-time monitoring facilities and refused to let inspectors access polluting equipment.

-Another coking firm, in northern Shanxi province, was found to have turned off its dust abatement facilities at night, creating a "pungent, choking odour".
+Another coking firm, in northern Shanxi province, was found to have turned off its dust abatement facilities at night, creating a "pungent, choking odor".

 The report also drew attention to the widespread failure of firms to meet a requirement to cut emissions by 30 percent over the APEC period.

-With weather conditions expected to become less favourable by the end of the week, local authorities face pressure to try to limit smog build-ups during the APEC summit.
+With weather conditions expected to become less favorable by the end of the week, local authorities face pressure to try to limit smog build-ups during the APEC summit.

 Some cities near Beijing are now delaying the provision of mostly coal-fired winter heating until after the end of the meeting, media have reported.